kelseyhightower/kubernetes-initializer-tutorial/README.md

 # Kubernetes Initializer Tutorial

 This tutorial will walk you through building and testing a [Kubernetes Initializer](https://kubernetes.io/docs/admin/extensible-admission-controllers/#what-are-initializers).
-The [Envoy Initializer](envoy-initializer) will be used to inject an [Envoy](https://lyft.github.io/envoy) proxy into uninitialized Deployments.
+The [Envoy Initializer](envoy-initializer) will be used to inject an [Envoy](https://lyft.github.io/envoy) proxy into an uninitialized Deployment.

 ## Prerequisites